EdgeCaseBerg/sn/ch1.md

 collapsing onto the sunken bed, he sighed heavily. _What a long day_, he thought to himself.
 Tilting his head to look at the source of the blue glow in his room, he frowned.
 Whatever channel the television had been on had gone out.

+Remy shifted up in his seat, pretending his best to be part vegetable.
+But soon enough the quiet was ringing in his ears, and he was pulling out the desk chair.
+Settling into the wooden frame and shuffling papers in search of a pen.
+A lot of people he knew wrote from their couches, from beds, or some comfortable soft space — Not Remy.

+His hard wooden chair was old, straight backed, and above all: kept him awake while he worked.
+Pen to paper he started drafting the rough outline of a column.
+It wasn't a front-pager but it certainly would make it close.
+As much as his boss hated local news, the old fogey had to have some of it or he'd be catching hell from his wife.
+Remy smiled, the day that woman had chewed out his boss in the office had been hilarious.
+Mentioning it in office was a death sentence, but in the safety of his home?
+The combination of job security and amusement picked him up better than any drink.
+Grin in hand he continued writing, moving past the outline stage to sorting his notes and writing.

+By the end of the hour his article was ready for editing — and he was ready for a break.
+Folding his papers carefully and slipping them into a manilla folder, he stood and stretched before poking his head out into the hallway.
+It was dark and there wasn't any light coming from the kitchen.
+Holding his breath and listening he could just barely make out feint snoring from the other room.

+The refrigerator in the kitchen was full of random leftovers and plastic containers of ingredients.
+A result of Clark's job as a chef, they never ran out of food.
+Remy wasn't sure how, but nearly everyday Clark brought home some dish or "spoiled" meal from the high-end restaurant Cliff & Clark's.
+Perks of being an owner he guessed, the food was always perfectly fine to eat, but the rich upper class needed everything absolutely fresh it seemed. _All the same, more for me_, he thought as he fixed up a large sandwich.
+Chewing thoughtfully, he retreated back to his room and sank onto his bed once more.

-Groping underneath his bed, he pushed aside the pieces of clothing in search of the remote control.
+Groping underneath, he pushed aside the pieces of clothing in search of the remote control.
 Despite being emersed in news all day, he still wanted to watch some.
 A clatter greeted him, the smooth surface of hard plastic pressing into the palm of his hand as he curled his fingers around it.
-Picking randomly, he mashed in the buttons to channel 4.
+Picking randomly, he mashed on the buttons and channel 4 news sprang into life on his screen.

 <hr>